Guides

 Key Ingredients Fish meal, krill, spirulina

-• Pellets may be small for adult sailfin mollies
+• Small pellet size may be less ideal for large adult sailfin mollies

 Supplemental Foods

-• Brine shrimp or bloodworms: Protein treats 2-3 times per week
+• Brine shrimp or daphnia: Live or frozen, 2-3 times per week as protein treats

 Feeding Schedule